 What do I need to do to get on this list?

 2. Please be sure to type "Adoption Inquiry" for the subject of your email & fill in all boxes.
 In the Message section, please list any preferences you have for a dog (eg., male/female, rescue only, younger/older)

 3. Joyce Eisert will reach out to you via phone or email when a Bolognese becomes available.
 If you do not hear from her, there are no dogs available at that time, but you will remain on the list in the order you called.

 4. When a dog is available, Joyce Eisert will call you & send you an ABC adoption application.
 The fees for adoption will depend on various factors (age of dog, transportation, etc., which the adopter determines).

-If you are in need of placing a Bolognese in our ABC Rescue and Re-Homing/Adoption program, know of one that needs help with our rescue services, OR if you would like to be on our list to adopt a Rescue or Re-Home Bolognese, please use the contact form below or call 573-207-5107 to leave a voicemail.
-Joyce Eisert, our Rescue and Re-Homing/Adoption Coordinator, will contact you.
-Please be advised that it may take up to 72 hours for a reply.
-Please be sure to type "Adoption Inquiry" for the subject of your email.
+If you are in need of placing a Bolognese in our ABC Rescue & Re-Homing/Adoption program or know of one that needs help with our rescue services, please use the contact form below or call 573-207-5107 to leave a voicemail.
+Joyce Eisert, our Rescue and Re-Homing/Adoption Director, will contact you.

 In January 2017, the ABC was alerted that Second Chance Companions, located in SW Washington and the Portland Metro Area, recovered fifteen Bolognese dogs from a dismantled puppy mill.